RILAB/statements/README.md

 ### Job Applications

-Job applications now include cover letters, CVs, research and teaching statements, and even some interview presentations.
+Job applications now include cover letters, CVs, research, teaching, and diversity statements, and even some interview presentations.
 I've divided them up into industry/nonprofit research, research university, and primarily undergradguate university.
 There is a bias towards plants and evolution, as that's folks I know and can badger into contributing.